CalPlug/ESP8266_Load_Controller/Source Code/April2018Update/ESP8266 Application/README.md

 * EEPROMReset() is the function that should be called when an hardware interface such as a button is pressed.
 This function lets the user reset the hardware or clear the saved credentials within the EEPROM.
+Note: This does not clear the MQTT credentials.